 When I was younger, I used to drive around with my parents visiting family members all over The Netherlands.
-I remember looking outside of the window staring at all the flat grasslands.
-We used to make it a game how many windmills we would count on our trips.
+I remember looking out of the window and staring at all the flat grasslands.
+We used to make it a game of how many windmills we would count on our trips.
 Once we started counting, we realized there were so much more windmills than we thought there would be.
-Naturally, raising the question "why does the Netherlands have so many windmills?".
+Naturally, raising the question, "why does the Netherlands have so many windmills?".

 Counting windmills was a great way to pass the time when we were on the road but realizing that the windmills were converting wind into usable energy was a great eye-opener.
 But don’t forget that one of the big advantages of using windmills is that their production is retrieved from an inexhaustible source, also known as wind.
 Luckily for us, the Netherlands is also known for its limitless winds.

 History questions whether the idea of windmills in the Netherlands came from China or their southern neighbors, also known as Belgium.
 In the end, it doesn’t really matter where the idea came from.
-What it was and still is used for, is more important.
-Windmills were built in different ways for different purposes but always include rotor blades to catch the wind.
+What it was and still is used for is more important.
+Windmills were built in different ways for different purposes but always included rotor blades to catch the wind.

 In the 13th century, the first windmills were built in the Netherlands to grind grain to make bread.
 Apart from windmills being useful for grinding grain, they became more and more indispensable for the agriculture industry.
 The first windmills were made out of recycled material, mostly wood.